 The Breeders’ Cup Juvenile Fillies, counterpart to the Breeders’ Cup Juvenile, is open to two-year-old colts and geldings, and they run 1 1/16 miles on the dirt for a total purse of $2 million.
 The winner of the Juvenile Fillies is always regarded as an early favorite for next spring’s Kentucky Oaks.
-The Juvenile Fillies typically kicks off the second day of the Breeders’ Cup World Championships weekend, and for 2017 the race will be run on November 4.
+The Juvenile Fillies will be run on the first day of the 2022 Breeders’ Cup World Championships weekend, Friday November 4.

 Breeders’ Cup Juvenile Filles Picks